The Kansas Supreme Court has ruled that voting is not a fundamental right. What's next for voters?

 The decision was written by Justice Caleb Stegall, who is seen as the most conservative of the court’s seven justices, five of whom were appointed by Democratic governors.

-Stegall dismissed the strongly-worded objections of the dissenting justices, saying there in not a “fundamental right to vote” in Section 2 of the Bill of Rights, as the groups had argued.
+Stegall dismissed the strongly-worded objections of the dissenting justices, saying there is not a “fundamental right to vote” in Section 2 of the Bill of Rights, as the groups had argued.

 The dissenting justices said that ignores long-held precedent by the Kansas Supreme Court.
 Justice Eric Rosen said “it staggers my imagination” to conclude Kansas citizens have no fundamental right to vote and called the majority opinion a “betrayal of our constitutional duty to safeguard the foundational rights of Kansans.”